CTR-tools/CTR-tools/ctr-tools/ctrviewer/readme.md

 ## Texture replacement
 Viewer supports texture replacements.
-It checks levels\newtex folder for existing PNG files before loading the texture from ps1 vram.
+It checks "\levels\newtex" folder for existing PNG files before loading the texture from ps1 vram.
 If texture found, PNG image is used instead.
 It also supports mip map generation, which may take some time if you load many textures.

 !outdated instruction!